 - No individual can receive the award more than once every five years.

-- The DSAC Secretary will send an email notification of the nomination deadline.
+- The DSAC Secretary will send an email notification of the nomination deadline to all department Chairs and DSAC members

 - The nominations process will take place around the time of the annual staff performance reviews and the nominations are to be submitted by June 1st of each year.